-The 59th Colorado Science and Engineering Fair was held at Lory Student Center on the Colorado State University campus on April 10 - 12, 2014.
+The 59th Colorado Science and Engineering Fair was held at the Hilton Fort Collins and the Colorado State University Fort Collins on April 10 - 12, 2014.

 This year, CSEF winners were chosen from among 251 projects represented by 279 finalists from 113 schools and 13 regions within the state.
 More than 130 professional scientists, engineers and mathematicians interviewed the students and evaluated their projects before selecting the Grand Award winners.
 In addition, over 60 businesses, professional societies, and government agencies provided more than 150 of their own representatives to judge exhibits based on their own criteria.
 They judged the student finalists and conferred Special Awards which represented an aspect of the bestowing organization.
 These included college scholarships, offers of summer employment, field trips, cash, and savings bonds.
 Over 1,000 people attended the Awards Ceremony this year.